 Now, what is the way?
 How can we drink that wine, that intoxication?
 He says, "O Master, it is through your eyes-you give a draught of it" The eyes are the windows of the soul.
 The radiation comes through in whatever color that soul is dyed.
 Intoxicated!
 "Master, it is through your eyes that you give pegs of wine like that."
 It is not a matter of reading and writing-it is a prayer of the soul through the eyes.
 In whatever color you are dyed, that is the very color of the radiation.
 How do people become lusty?
 Through the eyes.
-How do you feel that others are angry?
-Through the eyes.
 When you are attached, your eyes have a strange coloring.
 So, the eyes are the windows of the soul.
 "O Master, give me that wine; but that will come through your eyes."
 And when Masters transfer their Mastership, they give it through the eyes and not by document.6